edgedb/edgedb/docs/reference/protocol/typedesc.rst

 .. code-block:: c

     struct SQLRecordDescriptor {
-        // Indicates that this is an
+        // Indicates that this is a
-        // Object Shape descriptor.
+        // SQL Record descriptor.
         uint8         tag = 13;

         // Descriptor ID.